sampsapursiainen/zeffiro_interface/scripts/studies/mri2mesh/README.md

 process.
 Doing it this way is rather important, as with many MRI subjects the routine could take days to complete.

+## Needed Bash Environment Variables

+Place the following lines in your `$HOME/.bashrc` file if you are installing FreeSurfer under `$HOME/freesurfer`:

+	export FREESURFER_HOME="$HOME/freesurfer"

+	export FREESURFER_BIN="$FREESURFER_HOME/bin"

+	export PATH="$FREESURFER_BIN:$PATH"

+Then either `source $HOME/.bashrc` before running the script, or log out and then back in to have the changes in `.basrc` to take effect.

 ## [import\_segmentation.zef](./import_segmentation.zef) documentation

 The below string used to be located in the file `import_segmentation.zef` of